Crooked Wing

 Crooked Wing is the fifth studio album by English art rock band These New Puritans.
 It was released on 23 May 2025 via Domino digitally, and in vinyl and CD.
-It features the singles, "Industrial Love Song", "Bells", "A Season in Hell", and "Wild Fields". and received generally positive reviews from publications and an aggregate score of 83 from Metacritic.
+It features the singles "Industrial Love Song", "Bells", "A Season in Hell", and "Wild Fields".
+It received generally positive reviews from publications and an aggregate score of 83 from Metacritic.

 Background

 Crooked Wing was released six years after the band's 2019 full-length project Inside the Rose, and is their first album released through Domino since their second studio album Hidden.

 It was produced by the band's lead vocalist Jack Barnett and Bark Psychosis member Graham Sutton.
 George Barnett contributed as an executive producer.
 "Unconventional" instruments and field recordings were used on the album, alongside instruments such as bells and piano.

 "Industrial Love Song" and "Bells" were released as a double-A side single on 11 March 2025.
 Harley Weir directed the music video of "Industrial Love Song", which features singer Caroline Polachek.
 Commenting about the collaboration with the band, Polachek stated, "Wrote to them in 2022 to express my love for Inside the Rose, and a few months later they sent me this exquisite song."

 "A Season in Hell" was released as the third single on 29 April 2025, alongside a music video directed by Weir, which features Swedish actor Alexander Skarsgård.
 It was followed by "Wild Fields", the album's fourth single on 20 May 2025.